TutorialsLast Updated May 6, 20249 min read

 You will:

-• Create a registry to host your container image on Azure container registry (ACR) and obtain the Access key.
-ACR is a private registry owned by Microsoft for hosting Docker images just like DockerHub.
+• Create a registry to host your container image on the Azure Container Registry (ACR) and get the Access key.
+ACR is a private registry owned by Microsoft for hosting Docker images.
+It works like DockerHub.

 Creating an Azure Container Registry